PRESS ROOM

 January 24, 2023

-The Tennesean: Report: Nashville schools primed for growth after successful work-based learning pilot
+The Tennessean: Report: Nashville schools primed for growth after successful work-based learning pilot

 The Nashville Area Chamber of Commerce released its latest report on Metro Nashville Public Schools on Tuesday, highlighting areas of innovation and recommending ways the district can improve.